helium/HIP/0052-lorawan-dao.md

 | 6    | 167.5B                       | 8.125B     | 22.5%                                                   | 57.5%                                            | 7%           | 7%              | 6%            |
 | 7    | 175.625B                     | 8.125B     | 21%                                                     | 59%                                              | 7%           | 7%              | 6%            |

-At launch of the LoRaWAN subnetwork, 2.5% of the total supply of IOT tokens (5B tokens) are issued and airdropped to oracles and hotspots on the existing LoRaWAN network.
+At launch of the IoT subnetwork, 2.5% of the total supply of IOT tokens (5B tokens) are issued and airdropped to oracles and hotspots on the existing IoT network.
 This airdrop is intended to bootstrap the network, and is distributed to oracles and validators in the following proportion:

 Oracles: 50% of 5B tokens, distributed in proportion to HNT staked at the snapshot

 Hotspots: 50% of 5B tokens, distributed to all active hotspots (rewarded in the past 30 days) and not on the denylist at the time of snapshot

-At the end of a given epoch, the LoRaWAN subnetwork oracles relay start balance, current balance, and total amount of IOT Data Credits created and relay to the L1 HNT emissions contract.
-The emissions contract subsequently distributes the determined amount of HNT as per the Protocol Score to the LoRaWAN subDAO multi-signature wallet, the addresses of which comprise the set of oracles of the LoRaWAN Network.
+At the end of a given epoch, the IoT subnetwork oracles relay start balance, current balance, and total amount of IOT Data Credits created and relay to the L1 HNT emissions contract.
+The emissions contract subsequently distributes the determined amount of HNT as per the Protocol Score to the IoT subDAO multi-signature wallet, the addresses of which comprise the set of oracles of the IoT Network.

 The subDAO operations fund is intended to allow the DNP to perform bespoke operations to create and sustain network growth.
 The primary use case of the operations fund is to fund all state transition transaction fees to the L1, but can be deployed in any manner of ways as per subDAO governance.
 Such incentives could include